TheFutonEng/Calico-CNI-Tutorial/README.md

 }vagrant@calico1:~$
 ```

-Note the that address displayed in the IP section above was pulled out of the ippool that was created in the previous section.
+Note the that address displayed in the ```ips``` section in the above output was pulled out of the ippool that was created in the previous section.
 Running the ```ip addr``` command directly on one of the Calico nodes now will show a new interface:

 <pre>
 vagrant@calico1:~$ ip addr